 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly recommend against this choice.
 Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is suggesting retrofitting a unit, which when done right can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
 In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
 If this crucial step is avoided, your system will quickly stop operating, and you’ll need to get a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC company to determine your best option.

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
 It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.